oravus/lostX/Readme.md

 1. Generate and store semantic labels and dense convolutional descriptors from RefineNet's *conv5* layer In the MATLAB workspace, from the `refinenet/main/` directory, run:
    ```
-   vl_compilenn
    demo_predict_mscale_cityscapes
    ```
    The above will use the sample dataset from `refinenet/datasets/` directory.
 You can set path to your data in `demo_predict_mscale_cityscapes.m` through variable `datasetName` and `img_data_dir`.
+You might have to run `vl_compilenn` before running the demo, please refer to the instructions for running refinenet in their official [Readme.md](https://github.com/guosheng/refinenet)

+2. \[For Docker users\]
-2. \[Optional Docker\] If you have an environment with python and other dependencies installed, skip this step, otherwise run a docker container:
+If you have an environment with python and other dependencies installed, skip this step, otherwise run a docker container:
    ```
    docker run -it -v PATH_TO_YOUR_HOME_DIRECTORY/:/workspace/ souravgarg/vpr-lost-kc:v1 /bin/bash
    ```
    From within the docker container, navigate to `lostX/lost_kc/` repository.
+`-v` option mounts the *PATH_TO_YOUR_HOME_DIRECTORY* to */workspace* directory within the docker container.
 3. Reformat and pre-process RefineNet's output from `lostX/lost_kc/` directory:
    ```
    python reformat_data.py -p $PATH_TO_REFINENET_OUTPUT
    ```
-   $PATH_TO_REFINENET_OUTPUT that comprises the *denseDesc* subdirectory, for example, *../refinenet/cache_data/test_examples_cityscapes/1-s_result_20180427152622_predict_custom_data/predict_result_1/*
+   $PATH_TO_REFINENET_OUTPUT is set to be the parent directory of `predict_result_full`, for example, *../refinenet/cache_data/test_examples_cityscapes/1-s_result_20180427152622_predict_custom_data/predict_result_1/*
 4. Compute LoST descriptor:
    ```
    python LoST.py -p $PATH_TO_REFINENET_OUTPUT